Varshitha100305/resume-analyzer/README.md

 ##  How It Works

-1. User uploads resume (PDF)
+1. User uploads a resume (PDF)
-2. Text is extracted from the document
+2. Text is extracted using PyPDF
 3. Job description is provided by user
-4. LLM compares resume with job description
+4. AI model compares both inputs
 5. Output generated:
-   - Match Score
+   - Matching Skills
    - Missing Skills
    - Suggestions